 In the State, you will see either Exchange Database is in Dirty Shutdown or Clean Shutdown.
 Once you know the name of the database and check that it is healthy, you can mount the database with the following PowerShell command in Exchange Management Shell (EMS).

 Mount-Database –Identity <dbname> –Confirm:$False

-This will execute Mount-Database command for each database in the server.
-In case you want to dismount single or multiple databases, you only need to change the first part of the cmdlet from Mount-Database to DisMount-Database.
+Similarly, to dismount single or multiple databases, you only need to change the first part of the cmdlet from Mount-Database to DisMount-Database.
 See the example below.

 DisMount-Database –Identity <dbname> –Confirm:$False

 If no issue arises, your database will be mounted or dismounted easily.